rickwierenga/rickwierenga.github.io/_posts/2019-12-22-polynomial-regression.md

 Underfitting but particularly overfitting are perhaps the biggest problems in machine learning today.
 To really understand it we have to go back to the fundamental concept of machine learning: learning from data to make predictions about or in the future, using a model.

 When your model is fit too specifically to your dataset it's overfitted.
-While it has a very low loss, in extreme cases even $$0$$, it does not generalize well in the real world.
+While it has a very low loss, in extreme cases even $0$, it does not generalize well in the real world.
 The normal equation we used earlier actually overfitted the dataset, because it found a function which passes through our training values very closely, but it does not represent a function of position to salary.
 For example, notice how it predicts a higher salary for lowest position.

 ![overfitted](/assets/images/pyr/7.png)

 Overfitting can occur when you train your model for too long.
 Another cause for overfitting is having too many features.
 To reduce overfitting you should try training your model for fewer epochs, or removing some features.
-You always want $$m > n$$.
+You always want $m > n$.

 Underfitting is the opposite of overfitting.
 When your model is too simple, for example when you try fitting a one degree polynomial to a multidegree dataset, it will underfit.